Colegio San Agustin – Biñan

-Colegio San Agustin – Biñan (also referred to as CSA-Biñan), is a private, Catholic coeducational basic and higher education institution run by the Augustinian Province of Santo Niño de Cebu, Philippines of the Order of Saint Augustine in Biñan, Laguna, Philippines.
+Colegio San Agustin – Biñan (also referred to as CSA–Biñan), is a private, Catholic coeducational basic and higher education institution run by the Augustinian Province of Santo Niño de Cebu, Philippines of the Order of Saint Augustine in Biñan, Laguna, Philippines.
 It was founded by the Augustinians 1985.

 Its primary and secondary education programs are accredited Level III by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).

 History

 Colegio San Agustin – Biñan began as a school for boys and girls attending preschool through third grade.
-Incorporated on November 16, 1984, it is located on a five-hectare site donated by a private land developer to the Augustinian Province of Sto.
-Niño de Cebu, Philippines.
+Incorporated on November 16, 1984, it is located on a five-hectare site donated by a private land developer to the Augustinian Province of Santo Niño de Cebu, Philippines.
 The first faculty and staff consisted of twenty lay personnel and three priest-administrators catering to the needs of 646 students.
 The founding administrators included Rev. Rodolfo P. Sicio, OSA as Rector and Principal, Rev. Alfredo Jubac, OSA as treasurer, and Rev. Marcelino Malana, OSA as a guidance counselor and sports coordinator.
 Miss Doris S. Calog serves as the school Registrar, Assistant Principal, and Academic Coordinator of all departments.

 The Preschool Department was part of the Colegio San Agustin since it started the operation in June 1985.
 There were 290 pupils in its first year of operation.
 The department continued to expand its structure as more pupils were added each year.
 Improving the curriculum was done in response to the needs of the pupils.
 Total enrollment peaked at 790 in the academic year 1992–1993.
 Appropriate measures were introduced to effectively manage the growing pupils' populace and sustain the upgraded standard of instruction.
 Strict screening procedures were also implemented both for the admission of pupils and for the hiring of faculty.